philippWassibauer/django-threaded-messages/README.rst

 * Batch update to set messages to read/unread/delete
 * Ajax posting of messages within thread
 * Can be used with jquery.tokeninput to offer a similar usuability as Facebook when it comes to selecting recipients.
 * Installable using pip and easy_install
+* Modular message sending using facebox

 Dependencies
 ============